Civil partnership dissolution solicitors

 A single partner or both partners jointly can apply to the courts to dissolve the civil partnership.
 This application details grounds for dissolution and jurisdictional specifications.

-Step 3: Responding to the petition
+Step 3: Respond to the petition

 The partner receiving the dissolution application will be required to formulate a response to agree or contest the dissolution within 14 days.